grayj/go-json-rest-middleware-tokenauth/README.md

 ### Usage

-The middleware should be instantiated by populating the following struct, then adding it to your Go-JSON-Rest app via api.Use().
+The middleware should be instantiated by populating the following struct and adding it to your app via api.Use().

 	type AuthTokenMiddleware struct {
 		// Realm name to display to the user.
 Required.